UC-MACSS/persp-analysis/students/tyan_alexander/Alexander_Tyan_-_Assignment_2.md

 First, to collect demographic data, we would advertise to US individuals through Facebook (assuming Facebook ad-space allows such targeting) to participate in our survey.
-The link banner URL would present them with the IRB-approved informed consent information and explanation of risks.
+The link banner URL leading to a custom-built Facebook app would present them with the IRB-approved informed consent information and explanation of risks.
+The survey itself (part of the app) would copy the demographic questionnaire used by Wang et al.
-The survey itself would copy the demographic questionnaire used by Wang et al. (2015), a study which predicted US electoral behavior by using a non-representative sample of Xbox platform players.
+(2015), a study which predicted US electoral behavior by using a non-representative sample of Xbox platform players.
 Some of the questions are: